 Fee Per Person/Per Seminar

 League Member Early Bird - $250

 A limited number of spots are available.
 Register early to secure your seat.
 Walk-ins will be accommodated according to availability.
 Your investment includes instruction, handouts, continental breakfast, lunch, and two refreshment breaks.

 Please be advised that photographs may be taken at the event for use in Cornerstone Credit Union League marketing materials.
 By registering for and attending any event, you agree that your image may be used at any time, without further notification, for printed materials, web sites, social media, and other marketing purposes.

 Refunds will be granted less a $50 processing fee for cancellations received on or before six weeks prior to the seminar.
 No refunds will be given within six weeks of the start date.
 Substitutions are always welcome.

 Seminar Cancellation Policy

-If registrations are less than 20 three weeks out, or unforeseen circumstances occur, the workshop may be cancelled.
-In event of cancellation, all registrants will be notified via email and phone calls.
-An update will also be placed on CSCUL websites and through social media channels.
+If fewer than 20 registrations are received less than three weeks from the seminar date, or if unforeseen circumstances occur, the seminar(s) may be cancelled.
+In event of cancellation, all registrants will be notified via email and phone.
+An update will also be placed on the Cornerstone website and through social media channels.
 Paid fees will be refund.

 If you have physical, medical, or dietary needs requiring special attention, please contact us for proper arrangements to be made.
 For more information regarding administrative policies, such as complaint or refund, please contact us at 800-442-5762 ext.
 6630.